blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_intro.md

 turnout estimates are produced from a model[^whyModel] we also include 90% confidence intervals for our estimates.

-[^whyModel]: As we’ll discuss below, the data on the demographic makeup of voters is sparse.
+[^whyModel]: As we’ll discuss below, the CPS data on the demographic makeup of voters is sparse.
     So we don’t *know* the demographics of all voters.
 We use an MRP model of that sparse data to infer the demographics of all the voters, and these inferences have uncertainty, reflected in the confidence intervals.
+There are other sources of uncertainty (survey methods, etc.) that we are not quantifying here, so these confidence intervals are probably too small.